 Introduction

 The previous two design pattern posts were about the Decorator Pattern and the Proxy Design Pattern.
 These pattern look very similar though they have different purposes.
 The implementation or the mechanism used look very similar and can confuse anyone.
 In this post, I will show you one more example of the Decorator Pattern that is very close to the example seen in the Proxy Design Pattern.
-Then, I’ll explain how these two design patterns vary.
+Then, I’ll explain the difference between the Proxy Pattern and the Decorator Pattern.

 A (very) quick summary